fmay/ziggyusaurus/docs/user-guide/Queuing.md

 ## Security & Performance

 Queues are never persisted to disk, they are retained in memory.
-As a result, you should be aware that queues with a large number of entries can impact memory usage, although it would usually requre a large overflow to cause problems.
+As a result, you should be aware that queues with a large number of entries can impact memory usage, although it would usually require a large queue backlog to cause problems.